 The unaffiliated committee was established in accordance with the shareholder agreement dated December 16, 2015, between AVANGRID and Iberdrola, S.A. (the "Shareholder Agreement") and, among other things, is responsible for reviewing and approving all transactions entered into between the company and Iberdrola, S.A., or its affiliates and ensuring that they are entered into on an arms' length basis.
 Messrs.
-Elías Ayub and Chase served on the unaffiliated committee during 2017, with Mr. Calderón Hinojosa serving as chair.
+Elías Ayub and Chase served on the unaffiliated committee during 2018, with Mr. Calderón Hinojosa serving as chair until his resignation from the board effective December 31, 2018.
+Following Mr. Calderon Hinojosa's resignation, Mr. Elías Ayub will serve as the interim chair of the unaffiliated committee until the Annual Meeting.
 The unaffiliated committee is comprised solely of "independent" directors; provided, however, that Mr. Chase, for so long as he is a director, is permitted to serve as a member of the unaffiliated committee irrespective of whether he qualifies as an "independent" director (as that term is defined under the rules of the NYSE).
 See the section entitled "Corporate Governance-Certain Relationships and Related Party Transactions" for additional information.
-The unaffiliated committee held two meetings during 2017.
+The unaffiliated committee held four meetings during 2018.